Skip to main content

 Missouri

-In 2023, Kansas City, Missouri, officially declared itself a sanctuary city for gender-affirming care, defying state law.
-For more details on how this affects access to care, it's best to consult with a local civil rights or health care attorney.
+Kansas City, Missouri, is a sanctuary city for minors seeking gender-affirming care within the city limits.
+For more details on how this affects access to care, it’s best to consult with a local civil rights or health care attorney.

 Montana

 Montana passed SB99 in April 2023, prohibiting minors from receiving gender-affirming care.
-A district court blocked the state ban on grounds of violation of privacy.
+The law was blocked by permanent injunction in 2025.
+The state has not yet appealed.

 Nebraska